Sculling and Rowing in the Community

 .
 To provide the equipment needed to put those athletes on the water.

-Secure funding for training and competition equipment to enable full participation by all members
+Secure funding for training and safety equipment to enable full, safe, participation by all members

 Activities» Participate in the Big Give Christmas Challenge.
 Previous involvement dramatically improved HSS fundraising success and extended our donor group.